ubikampus/ubi-Indoor-Positioning/README.md

 ## Generally about the project

-This trilateration library is part of larger project to create comprehensive implementation of bluetooth positioning system for ubikampus.
+This trilateration library is part of larger project to create comprehensive implementation of indoor positioning system for ubikampus.
 The system consist of [Server](https://github.com/ubikampus/server_program) which uses this library to calculate location of BLE devices using rssi collected by Rasperries, [visualizer](https://github.com/ubikampus/bluetooth-dev-visualizer) for using location data gotten from server, [Rasperry scanner](https://github.com/ubikampus/bluetooth-raspberry-scanner) to scan for BLE devices and to collect their signal strength and